tulimid1/tulimid1.github.io/research.md

 ---

+### 2023

+**Tulimieri, D. T.**, Austin, D. A., Eskander, J., Singh, T., Semrau, J. A. (2023, March 8). [*Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.*]() [Lightning Talk].
+College of Health Sciences Research Day, University of Delaware.

+**Tulimieri, D. T.**, Austin, D. A., Eskander, J., Singh, T., Semrau, J. A. (2023, March 8). [*Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.*]() [Poster session].
+College of Health Sciences Research Day, University of Delaware.

 ### 2022

 **Tulimieri, D. T.**, Austin, D. A., Eskander, J., Singh, T., Semrau, J. A. (2022, November 14). [*Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.*]() [Poster session].
 Society for Neuroscience.